microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Configures the indentation level for JSON output.

-This option only applies to output generated from `-OutputFormat Json` for `Get-PSRule` and `Invoke-PSRule` cmdlets.
+This option applies to output generated from `-OutputFormat Json` for `Get-PSRule` and `Invoke-PSRule`.
+This option also applies to output generated from `-OutputPath` for `Assert-PSRule`.

 The range of indentation accepts a minimum of 0(machine first) spaces and a maximum of 4 spaces.